erlcloud/erlcloud/README.md

   ddb2, ecs.
 - Library should not expose any long running or stateful processes - no gen_servers, no caches and etc.

+## Publishing to hex.pm

+erlcloud is available as a [Hex](https://hex.pm) package.
+A new version of the package can be published by maintainers using mix or rebar3.
+A `hex-publish` make target that uses rebar3 is provided for maintainers to use or reference when publishing a new version of the package.

+Github Actions will eventually be used to automatically publish new versions.